OlekRaymond/CppUnit2Gtest/README.md

 For large codebases, this adapter provides a migration path that allows you to:

-- Maintain existing CppUnit tests while gradually migrating to Google Test
+- Maintain existing CppUnit tests while **gradually** migrating to Google Test
 - Validate that migrated tests produce identical results
 - Avoid the risk and cost of rewriting large test suites all at once

+More information on migrating can be found in the [examples](tests/examples/README.md) folder.

 For automated migration, consider writing a Python script to handle mechanical transformations.